 Dwellings (Use Class C3) are only supported where the scheme includes meaningful (and not tokenistic) measures to offset carbon and other environmental impacts.
 The interpretation to Policy MR05 includes examples.

-Design and other requirements for redevelopment are contained in other policies of this Neighbourhood Plan and the Design Code for Mavesyn Ridware.
+Design and other requirements for redevelopment are contained in other policies of this Neighbourhood Plan and both the Design Code for Mavesyn Ridware and the Lichfield District Design Code.